r3m25/spring-cloud-contrac/README.md

 mvn clean install -DskipTests
 ```

-this command generate a stubs jar target/ and mapping wiremock in target/stubs/*
+this command generate a stubs jar in target/ folder and mapping wiremock in target/stubs/*

 ### Consumer